averygoodplanet/37signals_remake/README.md

 37signals_remake
 ================

-Thinkful.com educational project to recreate the static look of the 37signals homepage.
+Thinkful.com educational project to recreate the static look and some jQuery effects of the 37signals homepage.